Code-Mode MCP

 Execute

-The agent writes JavaScript, it runs in a sandbox, and you get back the return value plus an action trace with timing.
+The agent writes JavaScript, it runs in a managed execution environment, and you get back the return value plus an action trace with timing.
 Multiple integrations in one call.

 await mcp.callTool("weavz_execute", {